-5. Amount prescribed for section 18(2)(b) of the Act

-The amount of $300 is prescribed for the purposes of section 18(2)(b) of the Act for an offence to which subsection (1) of that section applies.
+[4, 5.
+Deleted in Gazette 25 Feb 2009 p.
+473.]

 6. Forms prescribed

 (1) A form referred to in the second column of the table at the foot of this regulation is prescribed for the purposes of the provision or provisions of the Act specified opposite thereto in the first column of the table.